Ujjwal2930/Ujjwal/README.md

 Day-2 : Getting into the development project , today I have written some sort of a code (HTML, CSS).
 Also faced some challenges and got stuck but sucessfully solved some of those but still there are a lot to be resolved.

 Day-3 : Instagram-clone repo : https://github.com/Ujjwal2930/Instagram-clone.git
+        One step further in developing the clone project (linking different pages to enhance the fuctionality).